bifibrant/ninfty/README.md

 # ninfty
-A C++ suite of algorithms for homotopical combinatorics
+A suite of algorithms for enumeration problems arising in homotopical combinatorics